 We are the only global medical device company focused exclusively on providing a comprehensive trauma and deformity correction, scoliosis and sports medicine product offering to the pediatric orthopedic market in order to improve the lives of children with orthopedic conditions.
 We design, develop and commercialize innovative orthopedic implants and instruments to meet the specialized needs of pediatric surgeons and their patients, who we believe have been largely neglected by the orthopedic industry.
 We currently serve three of the largest categories in this market.
-We estimate that the portion of this market that we currently serve represents a \$2.5 billion opportunity globally, including over \$1.1 billion in the United States.
+We estimate that the portion of this market that we currently serve represents a \$3.3 billion opportunity globally, including over \$1.5 billion in the United States.

 We sell implants and instruments to our customers for use by pediatric orthopedic surgeons to treat orthopedic conditions in children.
 We provide our implants in sets that consist of a range of implant sizes and include the instruments necessary to perform the surgical procedure.
 In the United States and a few selected international markets, our customers typically expect us to have full sets of implants and instruments on site at each hospital but do not purchase the implants until they are used in surgery.
 Accordingly, we must make an up-front investment in inventory of consigned implants and instruments before we can generate revenue from a particular hospital and we maintain substantial levels of inventory at any given time.
+In the international markets where we sell to stocking distributors, we transfer control of our products to the distributor when title passes upon shipment.

-We currently market 26 surgical systems that serve three of the largest categories within the pediatric orthopedic market: (i) trauma and deformity, (ii) scoliosis and (iii) sports medicine.
+We currently market 35 surgical systems that serve three of the largest categories within the pediatric orthopedic market: (i) trauma and deformity correction, (ii) scoliosis and (iii) sports medicine.
 We rely on a broad network of third parties to manufacture the components of our products, which we then inspect and package.
 We believe our innovative products promote improved surgical accuracy, increase consistency of outcomes and enhance surgeon confidence in achieving high standards of care.
 In the future, we expect to expand our product offering within these categories, as well as to address additional categories of the pediatric orthopedic market.

-The majority of our revenue has been generated in the United States, where we sell our products through a network of 33 independent sales agencies employing more than 130 sales representatives specifically focused on pediatrics.
+The majority of our revenue has been generated in the United States, where we sell our products through a network of 36 independent sales agencies employing 171 sales representatives specifically focused on pediatrics.
 These independent sales agents are trained by us, distribute our products and are compensated through sales-based commissions and performance bonuses.
 We do not sell our products through or participate in physician-owned distributorships, or PODs.